 \section{Abstract}

 In this work we introduce the notion of weak quasigroups, that are quasigroup operations defined almost everywhere on some set.
-Then we prove that the topological entropy and the ergodic period of an invertible expansive ergodically-supported dynamical system with the shadowing property $(X,T)$ establishes a sufficient criterion for the existence of quasigroup operations defined almost everywhere outside of universally null sets and for what $T$ is an automorphism.
-Furthermore, we find out a decomposition of the dynamics of $T$ in terms of $T$-invariant weak topological subquasigroups.
+Then we prove that the topological entropy and the ergodic period of an invertible expansive ergodically supported dynamical system $(X,T)$ with the shadowing property establishes a sufficient criterion for the existence of quasigroup operations defined almost everywhere outside of universally null sets and for which $T$ is an automorphism.
+Furthermore, we find a decomposition of the dynamics of $T$ in terms of $T$-invariant weak topological subquasigroups.

 \keywords{Dynamical systems, Ergodic theory, Information Theory, Structure theory.}

 \AMSclassification{68P30, 17C10, 20N05.}